HipHarp Academy Newsfeed! (Click to Open & Close)

 I debuted “Summer Harp Jam” last summer – and it was so jam-packed with fun ideas and play-alongs that I’ve expanded it this year.

-– Once a Week I’ll hold the live online Play-along and Chat (it’s usually on Sunday afternoon EDT – except when I’m touring).
-Usually about a third of the students attend the session live and the rest watch later via replay.
+– Once a Week we have a live online Play-along and Chat (it’s usually on Mondays at 4:30 pm EDT – except when I’m touring).
+Usually about a quarter of the students attend the session live and the rest watch later via replay.

 – In the classroom you’ll be able to download “Naked Play-along Tracks” – MP3 files you can put on your computer, ipod or ipad.
 Each is about 5 minutes long and they’ll give you the underlying rhythm and harmony of the sequence so you can just kick back and experiment improvising using the ideas I’ve shown you in the Play-Along session – or making up your own.

 – You’ll also get to download a “cheat-sheet” for each jam that outlines the way you’ll tune your harp, the basic jam, and ideas to play with

 – You’ll get 2-3 new jams during each class, usually all based on the same underlying progression – so you learn one pattern and then you do lots and lots and LOTS of different things with it!
 There’s always at least one rubato version for playing in meditative or bedside situations and one with a cool rhythm.